 Watch out, o ye bad drivers!
 Especially those who don't stop for pedestrians in the crosswalks.
 A sign at the corner of E. Ridgewood and Maple says there will be 'decoys' that will be enforcing the law.
 Who knows who they'll be–little old ladies, stalwart gents, teens–but if you swerve around them, you're gonna get punished big time.

 [Editor's note: For the record, it won't be little old ladies, but the police.
-This is also in the midst of three teens getting hit by cars on Friday afternoon.]
+This is also in the on Friday afternoon.]

 We tried the experience (no, we're not decoys) out on an experimental basis a while ago and there seemed to be a tie with 50 percent stopping for us and 50 percent passing us by.
 We can only hope those numbers improve.